 We are committed to helping you to access the information you need whatever your mode of study.
 The following information may be of particular value to part-time students or those studying at a distance.
 Please contact us if there are any other ways that we may be able to help you during your studies.

 We recognise that part-time students are not always able to visit the library in person so we have dedicated phone, email, and online chat services enabling you to contact us with any queries at a time that suits you.

 The ASSIST service allows you to chat online with library staff about any aspect of using library services or finding information for your assignments.
 After your chat has finished you will be sent an email transcript of the conversation so you can follow up any links or other information provided during the chat.

-Whether you have a quick question or an enquiry about your research we will be pleased to discuss this with you via telephone.
-Call Learning Centre Direct for assistance.
+Whether you have a quick question or an enquiry about your research we will be pleased to discuss this with you via telephone on 01902 321333 (or 0845 408 1631).

 View Contact Us for full details of these services and operating times.

 Take advantage of the extensive online library that is available to you wherever you are studying.
-Many of our online databases provide full text journal articles and electronic books that you can view online from any computer with Internet access.
+Many of our online databases provide full text journal articles and electronic books that you can view online from any computer with internet access.
 See the Resources pages for more details.